-A National team is a team that represents a Nation during a competition, and it's comprised of:
+A National Team is a team which represents a Nation during a competition, and it is comprised of:

 - One National Team Manager per discipline.

-- All National Technical Officials (NTO) and/or support staff registered to access the competition venue (medical support, tutors for underaged athletes, coaches, athlete's guests, etc.) as per World Skate instructions.
+- All National Technical Officials (NTO) and/or support staff registered to access the competition venue (medical support, legal guardians for underaged athletes, coaches, athlete's guests, etc.) as per World Skate instructions.

 - All competitors of the same nationality.

-In case an NGB does not register a Team Manager, it must provide World Skate with information on who will bear its tasks.
+In case an NGB does not register a Team Manager, it must provide World Skate with information on who will bear responsibility for its tasks.